Konrad2019/FinalProjectKonrad/README.md

 ![](CaguasProj4.png)

-### The level of service in Caguas, Puerto Rico is decent.
+### The level of service in Caguas, Puerto Rico is, at best, decent.
 The southern population has a higher level of service because they are connected with roads that go towards the healthcare facilities.
 The northern population has a lower level of service in the municipality of Caguas due to the lack of roads and the mountains blocking them from the healthcare facilities; however, the population in the north tends not to use the healthcare facilities in the south, instead they use the facilities in the municipality of San Juan and Aguas Buenas.

 ||Caguas, Puerto Rico|